CompuTec/computec-docs/docs/wms/faq/overview.md

 ![Illegal value entered](./media/Illegal_value_entered.webp)

 One reason may be a lack of Item Details defined for a specific Item Master Data.
 Perform the Restore Item Details procedure to fix it.
-Click here to find out more.
+Click [here](../administrator-guide/installation/sap-business-one-settings/item-details-restore.md) to find out more.

 ## The WMS database is not installed.
 Please make sure all prerequisites are met in communication

 CompuTec WMS User Define Objects are not installed on a specific SAP Business One database.
 To fix it, please install UDOs.
-You can check how to do this (ADD LINK) here.
+You can check how to do this [here](../administrator-guide/installation/wms-server/overview.md#computec-wms-server-automatic-restart).

 ## Configuration file not found.
 Please use the settings window for communication

 You probably just installed the application, which is still not set up.
-Please check (ADD LINK) this link to find out more.
+Please check [this link](../administrator-guide/installation/wms-server/overview.md) to find out more.

-I have checked the information in the FAQ section and the rest of this documentation, but I still have no idea why my WMS instance does not work.
+## I have checked the information in the FAQ section and the rest of this documentation, but I still have no idea why my WMS instance does not work.
 What should I do?

-You should request CompuTec Support assistance by posting an issue within the Support WMS space at support.computec.pl (here).
+You should request CompuTec Support assistance by posting an issue within the Support WMS space at [support.computec.pl](https://support.computec.pl/projects/SWMS/welcome-guide).
 To shorten the problem-solving time needed by CompuTec consultants, you should follow the rules for creating an issue you can find here.

 ## Data is not displayed correctly